Knicks vs. Cavaliers: Betting Trends, Record ATS, Home/Road Splits

 Knicks Betting Records & Stats

-- New York and its opponents have scored more than 211.5 points in 64 of 82 games this season.
+- New York's games this season have featured more combined points than this contest's total of 206.5 points 71 times.

-- New York's outings this year have an average total of 229.1, 17.6 more points than this game's over/under.
+- The average point total in New York's games this year is 229.1, 22.6 more than this matchup's over/under.

 Cavaliers Betting Records & Stats

-- Cleveland has played 53 games this season that ended with a combined score higher than 211.5 points.
+- Cleveland has combined with its opponent to score more than 206.5 points in 61 of 82 games this season.

-- Cleveland's games this year have had a 219.1-point total on average, 7.6 more points than this matchup's over/under.
+- Cleveland's average game total this season has been 219.1, 12.6 more points than this matchup's over/under.

 - The Cavaliers have come away with four wins in the 17 contests they have been listed as the underdogs in this season.